VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ### 9.2 Limitations

-While the PlateMate system is fully functional and ready for deployment, there are certain limitations that should be acknowledged:
+While the CookToDoor system is fully functional and ready for deployment, there are certain limitations that should be acknowledged:

 #### 9.2.1 Technical Limitations